Potharaju-Vinay/DecisionPilot-OS/README.md

 # Sample Documents

-Sample enterprise proposal documents are provided inside:
+Sample enterprise proposal documents are available in:

 ```text
 data/samples/
 ```

-These documents can be uploaded directly into the application to evaluate the complete workflow without preparing your own input files.
+Upload these documents to evaluate the complete workflow.

 ---

 # Human-in-the-Loop

-DecisionPilot OS supports human oversight before AI recommendations are accepted.
+DecisionPilot OS keeps humans involved before any final recommendation is accepted.

 Available actions: